Christian M. 8 min read

 UK waste export regulations

-The Waste Shipments Regulation EC No 1013/2006 and its Post-Brexit amendments (2019, 2020, and 2021) detail the rules for waste exports.
+The Waste Shipments Regulation EC No 1013/2006 and its post-Brexit amendments (2019, 2020, and 2021) outline the rules governing waste exports.
+Here’s a summary of the key regulations:

 What types of waste does the UK export?